Study Guide to the First Epistle of Peter, Chapter 2 – Who Belongs to the People of God?

 The first Christians often had problems with Roman authorities, so the question of government is discussed in several New Testament letters (Rom.
 13:1–7; 1 Tim.
 2:1–3; Titus 3:1–3).
 Social order is part of God’s good will (verse 14).
 Yet the early Christians also saw that governments do not always act rightly.
 Satan—the ruler of this world (Luke 4:5–7)—uses his followers to fight against God’s people.
 Still, evil must be answered with good, not with evil (verse 15).

-True freedom can only be found in God.
-Apart from God, a person is a slave to sin (Rom.
-6:20–23).
-Christian freedom does not mean freedom from everything, but freedom to serve God and our neighbor:
+The only true freedom can be found in God.
+A person living apart from God is a slave to sin (Romans 6:20-23).
+However, Christian freedom does not mean freedom from everything, but it is also a commitment to the will of God, becoming a servant of God and of one's neighbors:

 “For though I am free from all, I have made myself a servant to all...”